Why Having a Dog is Great for your Health

 Assisting the Elderly and Obese

-Owning a pet at an elderly age will again decrease loneliness and provide good company, but more importantly, promote good physical health by providing an excellent opportunity for exercise.
-Physical activity will help reduce symptoms of osteoporosis and rheumatoid arthritis individuals.
+Owning a pet at an elderly age will again decrease loneliness and provide good company, but more importantly, it will promote good physical health by providing an excellent opportunity for exercise.
+Physical activity will help reduce the symptoms of osteoporosis and rheumatoid arthritis.

-Recent research also suggests that patients with Alzheimer’s experience less anxiety and outbursts when a pet is owned, hinting at the therapeutic qualities our friends from the animal kingdom possess.
+Recent research also suggests that patients with Alzheimer’s experience less anxiety and outbursts when they own a pet, hinting at the therapeutic qualities our friends from the animal kingdom possess.

 Allergies and Immunities